Call for a consultation

 Under the Texas Family Code, a child’s adoption cannot finalize until they have been living with their adoptive parent(s) for at least six months.
 Depending on the county where you reside, you may or may not be required to attend this finalization hearing in person.

-Contact the Hager Law Firm to Move Forward with an Adoption Attorney Today
+Contact Hager Law to Move Forward with an Adoption Attorney Today

 When you’re ready to move forward with adoption, having an experienced and compassionate family law attorney in your corner is your best bet.
 When you hire Sarina D. Hager, you’re not just getting an experienced adoption attorney – you’re getting an advocate who will do whatever she can to advocate for your rights and your child’s.
 Call her office today at (903) 466-0001 to start the adoption process.